tunoowy/Yet-Another-Kindred-Blades-Mod-YAKBM-/README.md

 ## BONUS 1:
-1. ReShade: paste the included files from the Optional Files/ReShade directory into the game's main directory and overwrite it.
+1. ReShade: paste the included files from the Optional Files/ReShade directory into the game's main directory and overwrite them.

 ## BONUS 2:
-1. Paste the included patch files from the Optional Files/Patch directory into the game's main directory and overwrite it.
+1. Paste the included patch files from the Optional Files/Patch directory into the game's main directory and overwrite them.

 What does it offer?
 - Fixed camera